Contrasting Harte Hanks (NASDAQ:HRTH) & Options Media Group (OTCMKTS:OPMG)

 Earnings and Valuation

-This table compares Harte Hanks and Options Media Group’s gross revenue, earnings per share and valuation.
+This table compares Harte Hanks and Options Media Group’s revenue, earnings per share and valuation.

 |Gross Revenue